PowerDNS/metronome-ansible/README.md

 Dict with overrides for the service (systemd only).
 This can be used to change any systemd settings in the `[Service]` category

+    metronome_cleanup_job_enabled: False

+When True, configure a cronjob to cleanup old Metronome data.

+    metronome_cleanup_job_retention: "30"

+Retention in days of the Metronome data.
+Files older than the specified value will be deleted by the cleanup cronjob.

+    metronome_cleanup_job_weekday: "*"
+    metronome_cleanup_job_hour: "1"
+    metronome_cleanup_job_minute: "30"

+Schedule of the cronjon to cleanup old Metronome data.

 ## Changelog

 A detailed changelog of all the changes applied to the role is available [here](./CHANGELOG.md).